 The Group measures its equity method investments at fair value on a nonrecurring basis whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-During the years ended December 31, 2019 and 2020, the Group recorded an impairment loss of RMB3,211 and RMB nil, respectively.
+The Group didn't record any impairment loss on its equity method investment during the years ended December 31, 2020 and 2021.

 For equity securities without readily determinable fair value for which the Group elected to use the measurement alternative, the investment is measured at fair value on a nonrecurring basis whenever there is an impairment or any changes resulting from observable price changes in an orderly transaction for an identical or a similar investment of the same issuer.
-During the years ended December 31, 2019 and 2020, the Group performed an impairment test on its equity securities without readily determinable fair value investees and recorded an impairment loss of RMB12,500 and RMB10,500, respectively.
+During the years ended December 31, 2020 and 2021, the Group performed an impairment test on its equity securities without readily determinable fair value investees and recorded an impairment loss of RMB10,500 and RMB18,000, respectively.